Clinical Pathology

 • National Association of Medical Examiners (NAME)

-The compliance manager functions as external liaison to CMS and Accrediting organizations ensuring proper regulatory and accreditation application for new labs, timely application renewal for existing labs and administration of the Department of Pathologies document control system as well as internal liaison regarding Pathology’s integration with other departmental compliance entities within the Michigan Medicine system
+The compliance manager functions as an external liaison to CMS and laboratory accrediting organizations ensuring proper regulatory and accreditation standards are adhered to.
+They also serve as an internal liaison regarding Pathology’s integration with other departmental compliance entities within the Michigan Medicine health system.